-Upon review, the undersigned concludes that the complaint is subject to dismissal under RJCP 11(c)(1).
-Complainant's allegation-that the subject judge's signature is a forgery-is based on allegations lacking sufficient evidence to raise an inference that misconduct has occurred or that a disability exists.
-See RJCP 11(c)(1)(D).
-Therefore, very RGARET M. SWEENEY
+Upon review of this complaint, the undersigned concludes that the complaint is subject to dismissal under RJCP 11(c)(1).
+Complainant's first three allegations-that the subject judge discriminated against him based on disability, treated him in a demonstrably egregious manner, and engaged in improper ex parte communication with defense counsel-lack sufficient evidence to raise an inference that misconduct has occurred or that a disability exists.
+RJCP 11(c)(1)(D).
+Complainant's fourth allegation-that the subject judge committed procedural bias by taking six months to file a formal ruling, ignoring complainant's motion, and citing invalid case law and unknown rules of law-is directly related to the merits of a decision or procedural ruling.
+RJCP 11(c)(1)(B).
+Therefore,